sahir-shr/SDI-Paste/README.md

 SDI-Paste works in two parts:
-    1. Generation of Synthetic Video Dataset
+    1. Generation of Synthetic Dynamic Object Instances
+    2. Foreground Segmentation of Dynamic Object Instances
     2. Training of VIS Model

 Instruction for each of the parts can be found in the README inside the corresponding folders.